NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Results

-\textbf{Quantitative Results: Registration Accuracy. } To evaluate the performance of our pointcloud registration method, we assess the \gls{rte} and \gls{rre} of different combinations of outputs and target signals, as defined in \cref{sec:metrics}.
+\textbf{Comparison with Baseline Algorithms. } To evaluate the performance of our point cloud registration method, we assess the \gls{rte} and \gls{rre} of different combinations of outputs and target signals, as defined in \cref{sec:metrics}.
+In \cref{tab:y_good}, we compare the baseline algorithms and their NAR-based execution against the ground truth, in RTE$^{\textbf{GT}}$ and RRE$^{\textbf{GT}}$.
+In particular, to demonstrate robustness under increasing relative transformations, we evaluate registration performance in the KITTI dataset across point cloud pairs separated by $\SI{1.6}{\metre}$, $\SI{11.3}{\metre}$, and $\SI{24}{\metre}$ on average.
+We observe that the performance of the algorithms degrades significantly from $\SI{1.6}{\metre}$ to $\SI{11.3}{\metre}$ and $\SI{24}{\metre}$, while, even though our NAR-*ICP methods show some decline, they remain consistently more accurate.

-In \cref{tab:y_good}, we compare the algorithmic performance and the algorithmic execution against the ground truth, in RTE$^{\textbf{GT}}$ and RRE$^{\textbf{GT}}$.
-The results indicate that our NAR-based algorithmic execution, in most cases, outperforms the algorithm it was trained to approximate when comparing both with the ground truth.
-This behaviour is especially evident in more challenging datasets -- such as synthetic and $KITTI > \SI{11.3}{\metre}$ -- where the displacement between scans is significantly larger, and thus, the underlying algorithm might underperform while the NAR-*ICP equivalent is performing better.
-Our results demonstrate the strong generalisation capabilities and robust performance of our method compared to the algorithms when trained to execute the latter on various challenging data points.
+Our results indicate that the NAR-based execution outperforms the algorithm it was trained to approximate when comparing both with the ground truth.
+This is mainly because, unlike traditional \gls{icp}-based algorithms, which are highly sensitive to a good initial alignment, our model learns the initialisation, making it more robust to large initial transformations.
+Additionally, the NAR-*ICP framework learns a parametrised reasoning process that generalises well across data distributions, handling noise, partial observations, and complex geometries.
+The model also does not assume a perfect expert; instead, it leverages the algorithm's structure as supervision while learning to improve upon it through convergence tracking and learned termination.
+As a result, NAR-*ICP performs more robustly and reliably across a wide range of challenging registration scenarios.

-We additionally compare the performance of the algorithmic execution after ground truth optimisation, as shown in \cref{tab:y_gt_rte_rre}, to demonstrate the performance enhancement of our method.
+We additionally compare the performance of the neural execution after ground truth optimisation, as shown in \cref{tab:y_gt_rte_rre}, to demonstrate the performance enhancement of our method.
 Here, even though we slightly diverge from the original algorithm, we retain its core computational properties while improving its accuracy.
-Notably, the registration performance across all benchmarks improves significantly in our testing dataset and even becomes comparable across the board, as reflected in \cref{tab:y_gt_rte_rre}, compared to training without this step in \cref{tab:y_good}.
-This improvement is particularly significant for the pointcloud registration task, as the optimisation step not only approximates the original algorithm but also substantially boosts its performance.
+Notably, the registration performance across all benchmarks improves significantly across the board in our testing datasets, as reflected in \cref{tab:y_gt_rte_rre}, compared to training without this step in \cref{tab:y_good}.
+This improvement is particularly significant for the point cloud registration task, as the optimisation step not only approximates the original algorithm but also substantially boosts its performance.